Mrian07/Proyeksi/docs/release-notes/8-0-2/README.md

   - Fixed: Content-Disposition was not set for AWS hosted attachments for non-inlineable images.
-This resulted in SVGs being displayed inline, which opens an SVG XSS attack vector on the AWS domain (NOT on the OpenProject domain).
+This resulted in SVGs being displayed inline, which opens an SVG XSS attack vector on the AWS domain (NOT on the ProyeksiApp domain).
 From this version onward, non-image files will receive a forced *attachment* content disposition to ensure the file is not loaded in the browser.